 50 words: Kirsty Logan is a professional daydreamer.
-She is the author of two story collections, A Portable Shelter and The Rental Heart & Other Fairytales, and a novel, The Gracekeepers.
+She is the author of two novels, The Gloaming and The Gracekeepers, and three story collections, Things We Say in the Dark, A Portable Shelter and The Rental Heart & Other Fairytales.
 She lives in Glasgow with her wife and their rescue dog.
 She has tattooed toes.

 200 words: Kirsty Logan is a professional daydreamer.
-Her first story collection, The Rental Heart & Other Fairytales (Salt, 2014), won the Scott Prize, the Polari First Book Prize, and the Saboteur Award.
-Her first novel, The Gracekeepers (Harvill Secker, 2015), won a Lambda Literary Award and was selected for the Radio 2 Book Club and the Waterstones Book Club.
-Her third book, A Portable Shelter, won the Gavin Wallace Fellowship and was published as a limited edition illustrated hardback which sold most of its print run on pre-order.
-Her next novel, The Gloaming, is due to be published by Harvill Secker in May 2018.
-She is currently working on a collection of short horror stories, a TV pilot script, and a musical collaboration project.
-Her short fiction and poetry has been published in print and online, translated into Japanese and Spanish, recorded for radio and podcasts, exhibited in galleries, and distributed from a vintage Wurlitzer cigarette machine.
-Kirsty has performed her work at festivals and events all over the world, including Denmark, Finland, Germany, Iceland, Ireland, Spain, and all over the UK.
-As well as writing fiction, Kirsty also reviews books and works as a writing mentor for the WoMentoring Project.
+Her first story collection, The Rental Heart & Other Fairytales, won the Scott Prize, the Polari First Book Prize, and the Saboteur Award.
+Her first novel, The Gracekeepers, won a Lambda Literary Award and was selected for the Radio 2 Book Club and the Waterstones Book Club.
+Her third book, A Portable Shelter, won the Gavin Wallace Fellowship and was published as a limited edition illustrated hardback which sold out on pre-order.
+Her latest book is Things We Say in the Dark, a collection of feminist horror stories recently optioned for TV.
+Her short fiction and poetry has been translated into Japanese and Spanish, adapted for stage, recorded for radio and podcasts, exhibited in galleries, and distributed from a vintage Wurlitzer cigarette machine.
+Kirsty has performed her work at festivals and events all over the world, including Belgium, Denmark, Finland, Germany, Iceland, Ireland, Malaysia, Spain, and all over the UK.
+As well as writing fiction, Kirsty also reviews books and works as a writing mentor.
+She is currently working on a new novel, a horror story set in the Arctic; a 10-episode series on ghosts for BBC Radio 4; and a musical collaboration.
 She lives in Glasgow.